What is Independent Sleep Practice Accreditation?

 Medical Staff Member Responsibilities

-- Medical staff members include physicians, licensed psychologists, APRN (all of whom may or may not be board-certified in sleep medicine) and physician assistants who hold a valid, unrestricted state license in states where patients are evaluated, diagnosed or treated.
+- Medical staff members include physicians, licensed psychologists, Advanced Practice Provider (all of whom may or may not be board-certified in sleep medicine) and physician assistants who hold a valid, unrestricted state license in states where patients are evaluated, diagnosed or treated.
 The AASM recommends medical staff members be board certified in sleep medicine.

 - May review information provided for directly referred patients and determine if they meet the criteria for the requested test.